Maidan casualties

-108 civilian protesters and 13 police officers were killed in Ukraine's Revolution of Dignity (or the 'Maidan Revolution'), which was the culmination of the Euromaidan protest movement.
+In Ukraine's Revolution of Dignity (or the 'Maidan Revolution'), which was the culmination of the Euromaidan protest movement, 108 civilian protesters and 13 police officers were killed.
 The deaths occurred in January and February 2014; most of them on 20 February, when police snipers fired on anti-government activists in Kyiv.
 The slain activists are known in Ukraine as the Heavenly Hundred or Heavenly Company (Небесна сотня).
 By June 2016, 55 people had been charged in relation to the deaths of protesters, including 29 former members of the Berkut special police force, ten titushky or loyalists of the former government, and ten former government officials.

 On 21 February, the Ukrainian parliament (Verkhovna Rada) passed a law to provide assistance to the families of the protesters who were killed.
-On 21 November 2014 a decree by the new Ukrainian president Petro Poroshenko posthumously awarded the title "Hero of Ukraine" to the slain protesters.
-Three non-Ukrainian citizens killed in the revolution were each posthumously awarded the title "Knight of the Order of the Heaven's Hundred Heroes".
+On 21 November 2014 a decree by the new Ukrainian president Petro Poroshenko posthumously awarded the title Hero of Ukraine to the slain protesters.
+Three non-Ukrainian citizens killed in the revolution were each posthumously awarded the title Knight of the Order of the Heaven's Hundred Heroes.
 Since 2015, the deaths have been commemorated each year in Ukraine on 20 February, which is "the Day of the Heavenly Hundred Heroes".